-Kew is very interesting place to drive through.
-Considered to be the garden of the Turks and Caicos, the small houses here actually have lawns and large trees are common, unlike the more desert-like and weather-beaten yards found in the rest of the islands.
-Other than small houses and churches, only a few tiny shops, a small clinic, a police substation, a satellite location of the Turks and Caicos National Trust are found here.
+Kew is an interesting place to visit.
+Considered to be the garden of the Turks and Caicos, the small houses here actually have lawns and large trees are common, unlike the drier, desert-like, and weather-beaten yards found in the rest of the islands.
+Other than small houses and churches, only a few tiny shops, a small clinic, a police substation, and a satellite location of the Turks and Caicos National Trust are found here.

-The southwest region of North Caicos was the centre of agriculture in the Turks and Caicos during the Loyalist era in the late 1700s and 1800s.
+The southwest region of North Caicos was the center of agriculture in the Turks and Caicos during the Loyalist era in the late 1700s and 1800s.

-Initially, sea island cotton was the preferred crop of the Loyalist planters, yet later on sisal (a fibrous agave used to produce rope) and limited amounts of sugar cane was also raised.
+Initially, sea island cotton was the preferred crop of the Loyalist planters, yet in later years sisal (a fibrous agave used to produce rope) and limited amounts of sugar cane were also raised.

-The locations Kew and Sandy Point on North Caicos, and Parrot Cay and Pine Cay have historically seen the greatest amount of precipitation of anyplace in the Turks and Caicos due to their position northwest of the extensive marine tidal flats of the Caicos Islands.
-Heated and humid air, rising off the wetland flats, condenses at altitude and results in rain, which the constant east-southeast trade winds blew to the above mentioned areas.
+The locations of Kew and Sandy Point on North Caicos, Parrot Cay and Pine Cay have historically seen the greatest amount of precipitation of any place in the Turks and Caicos.
+This is due to their position northwest of the extensive marine tidal flats of the Caicos Islands.
+Heated and humid air, rising off the wetland flats, condenses at altitude and results in rain, which the constant east-southeast trade winds blew to the above-mentioned areas.

-Because of the above-average rainfall and also due to the fact that the Kew region is the farthest one can get inland in the Turks and Caicos, the country’s best fresh water lenses are found here as well.
-In 1971, the British Institute of Geological Sciences conducted a nation-wide survey of nature water resources in the Turks and Caicos.
-They found that the fresh water lenses at Kew were both the thickest at thirty feet (9m) in a few places, and quite fresh at 178 ppm (parts per million) of salt.
-In contrast, the best well on Salt Cay, located near Northeast Point, yielded a lens only a few feet thick, and salinity of 4350 ppm.
+Because of the above-average rainfall and also due to the fact that the Kew region is the farthest one can get inland in the Turks and Caicos, the country’s best freshwater lenses are found here as well.
+In 1971, the British Institute of Geological Sciences conducted a nationwide survey of natural water resources in the Turks and Caicos.
+They found that the freshwater lenses at Kew were both the thickest at thirty feet (9 m) in a few places, and quite fresh at 178 ppm (parts per million) of salt.
+In contrast, the best well on Salt Cay, located near Northeast Point, yielded a lens only a few feet thick, and a salinity of 4350 ppm.